-There are many types of malignancies that can affect the skin and necessitate prompt treatment, but the most common are basal cell carcinoma, squamous cell carcinoma, and melanoma.
+There are many types of malignancies that can affect the skin and necessitate prompt treatment, but the most common are basal cell carcinoma, squamous cell carcinoma and melanoma.

-- Basal cell carcinoma – The most frequently occurring cancer in humans, basal cell carcinoma rarely spreads beyond the original tumor site.
+The most frequently occurring cancer in humans, basal cell carcinoma rarely spreads beyond the original tumor site.
 Because of this, removal of the cancerous growth through one of several surgical techniques is usually all that’s required.
 Topical medications may also be prescribed, and in extraordinarily rare cases, oral medicine may be used to treat advanced basal cell carcinoma.

-- Squamous cell carcinoma – Similar to cancer of the basal cells, squamous cell carcinoma is often treated by surgically removing cancerous growths or through topical medications.
+Similar to cancer of the basal cells, squamous cell carcinoma is often treated by surgically removing cancerous growths or through topical medications.
 However, although rare, squamous cell carcinoma is more likely to travel to surrounding tissues than basal cell carcinoma.
 More extensive cancer treatments will likely be prescribed in these advanced cases.